R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/README.md

 # Benchmarks
 ## Train/Val Accuracy

-The following table presents the training and validation accuracy benchmarks for various YOLO models.
-The metrics include the processing time on a T4 GPU, mean Average Precision (mAP) at IoU threshold 0.50 (mAP<sub>50</sub>), and mean Average Precision across IoU thresholds from 0.50 to 0.95 (mAP<sub>50-95</sub>).
+For training demonstration purposes, we utilized a small-scale HardHat dataset, which includes three categories: person, hat, and head.
+This dataset consists of a total of 100 samples, partitioned into 70 for training, 20 for testing, and 10 for validation.

-The dataset used for training includes three categories: person, hat, and head.
-It consists of 100 samples, divided into 70 for training, 20 for testing, and 10 for validation.
-The training process was conducted for 100 epochs.
+These training was executed on a CUDA workstation equipped with a T4 GPU, and the metrics include the processing time for 100 epochs, mean Average Precision (mAP) at IoU threshold 0.50 (mAP<sub>50</sub>), and mean Average Precision across IoU thresholds from 0.50 to 0.95 (mAP<sub>50-95</sub>).

 |  Model     | Prorcess Time (hr)<br>T4 GPU   |  mAP<sub>50     |  mAP<sub>50-95     |
 |------------|--------------------------------|-----------------|--------------------|